JuezUN/Testing/submissions_test/README.md

 Following are explained the different components:

 - *CSV users*: This component is used to get the necessary users to do the test.
-You have to set the file you are going to use.
+You have to set the file you are going to use (You can find and example on **users_set.csv** file).
 - *HTTP Request Defaults*: Component to manage the default values use for the whole test.
 You only have to configure the server name or IP and the port.
 -   Submission: Thread group where you set the number of users or threads you are going to use for your test.
   - _Login_: In this component the sign in is managed for every user.